neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 ## Vive la difference

 This is why academia is not exactly like industry.
-There is a lot of creativity in industry but directed towards business success.
-There is a lot of efficient working practices in academia but directed towards novelty.
+There is a lot of creativity in industry but directed towards pleasing customers.
+There are a lot of efficient working practices in academia but directed towards novelty.
 However the flavour of work is very different and I think each individual needs to discover, like I have, where they fit and what they enjoy.

 # What I love about working in industry